itsabdallahemam/chat-scribe-chatlog-analyzer/README.md

 This script automatically:
 - Fixes React version compatibility issues
 - Ensures correct version of react-wordcloud
-- Creates and applies patches for React 18 compatibility
+- Directly patches react-wordcloud for React 18 compatibility
 - Cleans npm cache and reinstalls dependencies with the correct flags

 3. Alternatively, you can install dependencies manually: